 Business Model Analysis

-Helix is enabling healthcare providers to integrate genomics data into clinical care.
-We analyze the company's funding, business model, customer acquisition strategy, market size, and competitors.
+Valued at $10.2B, UiPath is one of the fastest-growing and most well-funded RPA companies.
+We analyze the unicorn's funding, business model, customer acquisition strategy, market size, and competitors.

 - Funding history